 1971 Just a year after they worked together on Company, playwright George Furth and director Michael Bennett team up for Twigs, a program of one-act plays featuring Sada Thompson.
 It opens at the Broadhurst Theatre and runs 289 performances, winning Thompson a 1972 Tony Award as Best Actress in a Play.

-2003 Dorothy Loudon, who created one of the more indelible portraits in musical comedy history with her tony-winning portrayal of the slatternly, orphan-hating Miss Hannigan in the original Annie, dies today at age 70.
+2003 Dorothy Loudon, who created one of the more indelible portraits in musical comedy history with her Tony-winning portrayal of the slatternly, orphan-hating Miss Hannigan in the original Annie, dies at age 70.
 Other credits in a long career included playing opposite Katharine Hepburn in The West Side Waltz in 1981 and starring in the original Broadway production of Noises Off in 1983.
-Loudon was born Sept.
-17, 1933, in Boston, and went to school at the American Academy of Dramatic Arts.
+Loudon was born September 17, 1933, in Boston, and went to school at the American Academy of Dramatic Arts.
 She earned three Tony nominations: for the aforementioned plus The Fig Leaves Are Falling and Michael Bennett's Ballroom.

 2003 As part of a new initiative to spread the influence and awareness of the Tony Awards throughout the year, the 2003 Tony Honors for Excellence in Theatre are bestowed in a ceremony at the Lyceum Theatre.
-Honorees include the principal ensemble of La Boheme, hair and wig designer Paul Huntley, Johnson-Liff Casting Associates and The Acting Company.
+Honorees include the principal ensemble of La Bohème, hair and wig designer Paul Huntley, Johnson-Liff Casting Associates, and The Acting Company.

 2006 The Broadway revival of Chicago celebrates its tenth anniversary with a special benefit performance that brings together some three dozen stars who appeared in the show over the years, playing each scene with multiple actors.

 2013 William Finn and James Lapine's musical Little Miss Sunshine, based on the 2006 road-trip comedy of the same name, opens Off-Broadway at Second Stage Theatre.
 The show has been heavily revised since it's 2011 world premiere at La Jolla Playhouse, retaining only three songs from the previous version.
-The production stars Hannah Rose Norberg, Will Swenson, Stephanie J. Block and David Rasche.
+The production stars Hannah Rose Norberg, Will Swenson, Stephanie J. Block, and David Rasche.